top of page

 they, you (formal) are

-When learning a new language, grammar terms can be quite intimidating.
-So I have compiled an A-Z explanation of the most important grammar terms with examples in both English and German.
+Grammar terms can be quite intimidating when learning a new language.
+So, I have compiled an A-Z explanation of the most important grammar terms with examples in both English and German.

 On our German language blog "Auf Deutsch, bitte!", you will also find posts on how to introduce yourself in German, how to say "please" and "thank you" German, and the ten most useful verbs in German.
 We also have an article on the most common phrases in German and one that explains the difference between language levels a1, a2, b1 etc.